christophgil/bash_return/README.md

 Compile:

-    compile_C.sh  bashbuiltin_set_retval.c
+    compile_C.sh  bashbuiltin_cg_return.c

 # Usage

 The compiled builtins must be loaded once.

-    enable -f /home/cgille/compiled/bashbuiltin_set_retval.so   init_retval set_retval
+    enable -f /home/cgille/compiled/bashbuiltin_cg_return.so   init_retval set_retval

 The Bash builtin *init_retval* must be called at the top of the function body.
-The result of the function is set  with the builtin *set_retval*.
+The return value of the function is set  with the builtin *set_retval*.

     square(){
         init_retval